These sourdough blueberry scones are soft and tender, filled with juicy plump blueberries, and lemon zest. Topped with lemon glaze.

 A sourdough scone recipe is a great way to use discarded sourdough starter.
 This sourdough starter is unfed, quite runny, and acidic.
 It's the acid component in the starter we want in this recipe.

 The acid helps break down the flour gluten to make them tender scones.
 Often scone recipes use buttermilk, which is also acidic, to give this tenderness.
 In this sourdough scones recipe, a sourdough starter is the buttermilk substitute.
+Acid is often used in pastry dough too to help keep things flaky and tender and the perfect texture!

 The discard starter is not used for the leavening process in the scones.
 The scones use baking powder for the leavening part (NOT baking soda!)
-For another delicious discard recipe, try these sourdough strawberry muffins.

 The ingredients